-max prob
+maximize prob

-$$\left(\sum{i=1}^{N} R_i = D\right) = f'1(\mathbf{a}, \mathbf{b})$$
+$$\left(\sum{i=1}^{N} R_i = D\right) = f_1'(\mathbf{a}, \mathbf{b})$$

 (25)

-$$D = \text{const}$$ (26)
+$$D = constant$$ (26)

-Step 2 simply involves finding a target release that gives the desired level of reliability with the parameter values already estimated in step 1.
+Step 2 simply involves finding a target release that gives the desired level of reliability with the parameter values already estimated in Step 1.
 The basic hypothesis behind this two-step optimization lies in the fact that (16) and (17) can be interchanged as far as their role as objective function and constraint is concerned.
-This is reasonable when the assumed level of target release in step 1 does not differ significantly from the target release estimated in step 2, a condition that must be checked a posteriori.
+This is reasonable when the assumed level of target release in Step 1 does not differ significantly from the target release estimated in Step 2, a condition that must be checked a posteriori.

 All simulations are based on a synthetic data set for a period of 2000 hydrological years.
-Nine hydrological variables are simulated, i.e., three reservoirs (Evinos, Mornos, and Iliki) \times three variables (runoff, precipitation, and evaporation).
+Nine hydrological variables are simulated, i.e., three reservoirs (Evinos, Mornos, Iliki) × three variables (runoff, precipitation, evaporation).

-The main focus of this work is to explore the features of the approach associated with the parameterization of the proposed reservoir system operating rule and not to establish an efficient optimization algorithm.
-Our purpose is served better by using the uniform grid method of parameter optimization already described in classical texts [Loucks et al., 1981, pp. 65-68].
-In this study the method is applied in the form of successive steps or iterations with grids that are nested to each other and become progressively finer.
-In this method the objective function is evaluated via simulation at all the grid points of the parameter space that satisfy constraints (5).
-The algorithm starts by dividing the interval of variation $\mathbf{P}1(p)$ of each parameter p with an interval divider δ_1 to obtain the initial (coarsest) grid.
-Then, we construct a second grid with finer resolution by taking a smaller interval $\mathbf{P}2(p)$ of each parameter p only in the vicinity of the optimum and dividing it by a divider δ_2 .
+The main focus of this work is to explore the features of the approach associated with the parameterization of the proposed reservoir system operating rule, and not to establish an efficient optimization algorithm.
+Our purpose is served better by using the uniform grid method of parameter optimization already described in classical texts [Loucks et al., 1980, pp. 65-68].
+In this study, the method is applied in the form of successive steps or iterations with grids that are nested to each other and become progressively finer.
+In this method, the objective function is evaluated via simulation at all the grid points of the parameter space that satisfy constraints (5).
+The algorithm starts by dividing the interval of variation $P_1(p)$ of each parameter p with an interval divider δ_1 to obtain the initial (coarsest) grid.
+Then, we construct a second grid with finer resolution by taking a smaller interval $P_2(p)$ of each parameter p only in the vicinity of the optimum and dividing it by a divider δ_2 .
 This is considered as the first iteration.
 The algorithm proceeds in this way for a number of iterations M until convergence to one or more optima.
 Note that simulation runs are performed for M + 1 grids.
 The convergence criterion depends on the objective function to be optimized.
-For (25), of step 1, iterations are stopped when maximum difference between failure probability values within a grid drops below the critical value $\varepsilon_1 = 0.002$.
-This is chosen as a small multiple of 0.0005, which is the minimum probability level that can be calculated for a period of simulation of 2000 years.
+For equation (25) of Step 1 of Problem 1, iterations are stopped when maximum difference of failure probability values within a grid drops below the critical value $\varepsilon_1 = 0.002$.
+This is chosen as a small multiple of 0.0005 which is the minimum probability level that can be calculated for a period of simulation of 2000 years.

-In our study the parameter set is six-dimensional, i.e., $(a_1, a_2, a_3, b_1, b_2, b_3)$, where indexes 1, 2, and 3 correspond to Evinos, Mornos, and Iliki, respectively, but owing to (5), this is reduced to a four-dimensional problem.
+In our study, the parameter set is six-dimensional, i.e., $(a_1, a_2, a_3, b_1, b_2, b_3)$, where indexes 1, 2 and 3 correspond to Evinos, Mornos and Iliki, respectively, but owing to equations (5) this is reduced to a four-dimensional problem.
 Preliminary tests showed little sensitivity to parameters a_i (i = 1, 2, 3).
-One example is given in Table 3 for a particular set of parameters $\mathbf{b} = (0.20, 0.80, 0.00)$ and $D = 700 \text{ hm}^3$.
-This table shows that results are insensitive to parameters \mathbf{a} , and the rule proposed was initially overparameterized, at least for our case study.
+One example is given in Table 3 for a particular set of parameters $\mathbf{b} = (0.20, 0.80, 0.00)$ and D = 700 hm3.
+This table shows that results are insensitive to parameters \mathbf{a} and the rule proposed was initially overparameterized, at least for our case study.